CLOSE Close

 Since 2012, PUD biologists have operated a smolt trap in the lower Sultan River, 0.2 miles upstream of the confluence with the Skykomish River in the City of Sultan.
 The trap is operated during the out-migration period from January through June.

-In 2023, the PUD began operating its smolt trap on January 8.
+In 2024, the PUD began operating its smolt trap early on December 4, 2023.
 The smolt trap faces upstream and the cone in the front of the trap rotates as water passes through.
 A portion of the juvenile salmon out-migrating from the Sultan enter the cone and are funneled to the back.
-At the back of the trap, fish are contained in a live box where PUD biologists sort and count fish each day the trap operates.
+At the back of the trap, fish are contained in a live box where PUD biologists sort, count and then release fish each day the trap operates.

 The smolt trap results are compiled in the Excel spreadsheet below.
 There are 2 tabs in the spreadsheet: Current Year and Historical Data.